ksu-cs-textbooks/cis527/content/0-introduction/05-syllabus.md

 ### Subject to Change

 The details in this syllabus are not set in stone.
 Due to the flexible nature of this class, adjustments may need to be made as the semester progresses, though they will be kept to a minimum.
-If any changes occur, the changes will be posted on the K-State Online page for this course and emailed to all students.
+If any changes occur, the changes will be posted on the K-State Canvas page for this course and emailed to all students.

 ### Academic Honesty